The Consumer Protection (E-Commerce) Rules, 2020

 Grievance Redressing Mechanism:

-The E-Commerce Rules paved way for a distinguishing yet important feature by means of setting up grievance redressal mechanisms on various levels.
+The E-Commerce Rules paved the way for a distinguishing yet important feature by means of setting up grievance redressal mechanisms on various levels.
 The Rules state that every e-commerce entity shall establish an adequate grievance redressal mechanism having regard to the number of grievances ordinarily received by such entity from India, and shall appoint a grievance officer for consumer grievance redressal, and shall display the name, contact details, and designation of such officer on its platform.
-These officers further need to acknowledge the receipt of consumer complaints within a time frame of 48 hours and adequately redress the complaint within one month of filing such complaint.
+These officers further need to acknowledge the receipt of consumer complaints within a time frame of 48 hours and adequately redress the complaint within one month of filing such complaints.
 A ticket number shall be allotted to the complainant which will aid them to track the status of such complaints.
-Apart from both types of e-commerce entities, the sellers selling their product or services through the marketplace e-commerce entity shall also establish a similar grievance redressal mechanism following the same time frames.
+Apart from both types of e-commerce entities, the sellers selling their products or services through the marketplace e-commerce entity shall also establish a similar grievance redressal mechanism following the same time frames.

 Obligating the entities and sellers to establish such mechanisms can effectively reduce the number of issues being faced by the consumers and provides the entities and sellers with a fair chance to right a wrong committed on their end.
 It will boost consumer confidence to make use of e-commerce platforms without the fear of getting deceived.